kira-pitman/javascript-carnival-2/README.md

 3. Open the repo in VS Code and have a look around.

+4. Run `npx serve` from your terminal.
+(Make sure you're at the root of the directory.
+AKA the "top", the main.. place) Because we're using modules in this exercise it won't work if you just straight up open the html file in your browser.

+5. Open localhost:3000 and navigate to the html file for the first challenge, inflate-the-unicorn.html.

 ## The Games

 These games are all independent from each other, however they are listed in order of difficulty so try fixing them in order.